wikimedia/mediawiki-extensions-WikiLambda/README.md

 ### Back-end services

-WikiLambda uses two back-end services for running user-defined and built-in functions in a secure, scalable environment; an "evaluator" that runs user-defined native code, and an "orchestrator" that receives execution requests and determines what to run.
+WikiLambda uses two back-end services for running user-defined and built-in functions in a secure, scalable environment; a set of "evaluators" that run user-defined native code, and an "orchestrator" that receives execution requests and determines what to run.

 #### Default experience using Beta Wikifunctions